Paris Area Services (our Paris “Home Page”)

 You never know when you might need a good bottle of wine, and it is our pleasure to supply one.
 This service is only available to guests in our apartments, to passengers on our trips, or to thirsty people who happen to stumble by.

 Several members of the Blue Marble crew are wine enthusiasts.
 We buy for our own cellars directly from independent winemakers, and keep a supply of these authentic terroir expressions on hand in the office.
 If you would enjoy a bottle from our selection, please feel free to stop by and pick one up.
 Whites are, of course, kept chilled.
-Currently available...
+Samples of wines recently available...

 - Jacquère (Savoie), 2012, Domaine de la Prieuré.